Jakcrimson/CBAAL/README.md

    - the bundle $b_i$, tasks are ordered based on which ones were first added.
    - the path $p_i$, tasks are ordered based on their location in the assignement.

-The authors define $S_i^{p_i} the total reward value for the agent $i$ performing the tasks along the path $p_i$.
+The authors define $S_i^{p_i}$ the total reward value for the agent $i$ performing the tasks along the path $p_i$.
 They also mention the notion of marginal score improvement when a task is added to the bundle, which we will not discuss here.
 In the end, each agent carries four vectors:
 - a winning bid list $y_i \in \mathbb{R}_+^{N_t}$
 - a winning agent list $z_i \in \mathbb{I}^{N_t}$
 - a bundle $b_i \in (\mathbb{J} \bigcup \{\emptyset \})^{L_t}$